cybercongress/foundation/euler-foundation/foundation.md

 This requires a step-by-step setup with explanations and guidance, described in this document.

 #### Agent
 The Agent app (or the Aragon Agent) is an Aragon app that can be installed in any Aragon DAO.
-Its main feature, is its ability to perform arbitrary calls to contracts.
+Its main feature is its ability to perform arbitrary calls to contracts.
 This means it can be thought of as the external interface of a DAO.
 In other words, it is a multi-signature ETH account owed by the DAO that represents the will of its shareholders.
-It allows the DAO to interact with contracts, manage names, buy digital land, make transactions, etc. All, without having to implement a custom application for each, seperate, use case.
+It allows the DAO to interact with contracts, manage names, buy digital land, make transactions, etc. All, without having to implement a custom application for each, separate, use case.

 We strongly recommend to read the Aragons Agent guide: [How to use an Aragon Agent](https://hack.aragon.org/docs/guides-use-agent)

 #### Grant Permission to the Agent to transfer their own tokens
 We need to grant access to the Agent to transfer tokens from their own account.
-During the setup of the Foundation DAO we will issue the initial supply to the DAO.
+During the setup of the Foundation DAO, we will issue the initial supply to the DAO.
 Essentially, this means that the actors behind the initiation of the cyber~Congress DAO will govern the setup process of the Foundation DAO.

 Following the bootstrap process, the tokens from the Agent will be transferred to the auction and then, will be distributed to donors and inventors.
 The donors that vest and participate in the auction need to be able to transfer these tokens onwards.
 This means, that the Agent needs permission for transfers, which is not `on` by default.
 Some donors will just continue to hold the tokens following the distribution process.